 The sequencing of the ancient proteome from the Dmanisi Stephanorhinus fossil has led the researchers to integrate it in the evolutionary tree including other extinct and extant rhinoceros species and to define its genetic relation with them, lead author on the paper Professor Eske Willerslev explains.
 Eske Willerslev holds positions at St John’s College, University of Cambridge, and is director of The Lundbeck Foundation Centre for GeoGenetics at the University of Copenhagen.

 “There are extinct species of early humans that we haven’t been able to get any DNA from – species like Homo Erectus.
 The remains we have are too old and too poorly preserved for the DNA to survive,” he says.

 “This research is a game-changer that opens up a lot of opportunities for further evolutionary studies in terms of humans as well as mammals.
 It will revolutionize the methods of investigating evolution based on molecular markers and it will open a complete new field of ancient molecular studies.”

 This rearranging of the evolutionary lineage of a single species may seem like a small adjustment but identifying changes in numerous extinct mammals and humans could lead to massive shifts in our understanding of the way animal life has evolved.
-The team of scientists are already implementing the findings in their current research.
+The team of scientists is already implementing the findings in their current research.

 The discovery could enable scientists across the globe to collect the genetic data of ancient fossils and to build a bigger, more accurate picture of the evolution of hundreds of species including our own.

 For more on this research, see Genetic Data From 1.77 Million-Year-Old Rhino Tooth Could Solve Mysteries in Evolution.